tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 allows for selective retransmission, as opposed to the whole flight retransmission in previous versions of DTLS.
-For instance in the flow shown in Figure 11 if the client does not send the ACK message when it received and processed record 1 indicating loss of record 0, the entire flight would be retransmitted.
+For instance in the flow shown in Figure 11 if the client does not send the ACK message when it received record 1 indicating loss of record 0, the entire flight would be retransmitted.
 When DTLS 1.3 is used in deployments with loss networks, such as low-power, long range radio networks as well as low-power mesh networks, the use of ACKs is recommended.